 Read a Q and A in the Museums Association online journal about our work here.

 US civil rights history offers us a dramatic example of how powerful leadership and a non-violent cross racial alliance emerged to challenge vicious repression.
 Interest in Martin Luther King and the story of the movement is strong in the UK as evidenced during last summer’s commemoration of the 1963 March on Washington for Jobs and Freedom.
 The relevance of the movement goes well beyond its American-ness, nor is it solely connected to racism, but also extends to its universal aspects – concern for economic justice, poverty, war and materialism.
 In the same way as the story of Gandhi and Mandela resonate in the UK – and the struggles they led will be included in our project, we will focus on key themes to be found in all human rights movements – courage, solidarity, oratory and tactics including the use of music and song.
 Paul Stephenson was motivated by the Montgomery Bus Boycott and Dr King’s imprisonment.
 Many individuals, UK institutions and government policies were profoundly influenced by the US civil rights movement and its music became part of our culture.

 ‘This is an important project at a time when it is sorely needed to let our young people learn about past injustices.
 Stories like the Bristol Bus Boycott campaign and the civil rights struggle help to nurture understanding and tolerance against hate and violence’.
-(Paul Stephenson OBE)
+(Dr. Paul Stephenson OBE)